JetBrains/Qodana/topics/jenkins.md

 In this configuration, the `environment` block defines any environment variables to be used in the pipeline.
 The `QODANA_TOKEN` variable refers to the [project token](project-token.md) generated in Qodana Cloud and is contained in the `qodana-token` [global credentials](%JenkinsCred%).
+If you are using a Qodana Cloud instance other than https://qodana.cloud/, use the `QODANA_ENDPOINT` variable instead.
 The project token is required by the paid %instance% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
 You can see these sections to learn how to generate the project token in Qodana Cloud: